 - When you get your tree home, keep it in a sheltered, unheated area for a day or two, or until you’re ready to decorate it.
 A garage or covered porch will keep it away from the wind and sun, making it last longer.
 Make sure you place it in a bucket full of water right away and refill it as needed.

-- Right before you put your tree up, make a fresh cut on the stump about a half-inch from the base so they tree can absorb water properly.
+- Right before you put your tree up, make a fresh cut on the stump about a half-inch from the base so the tree can absorb water properly.

 - Don’t let your tree dry out.
 Within the first 24 hours, your tree may absorb more than a gallon of water, and one or more quarts daily thereafter.
 A layer of sap will form on the bottom of the cut stump if it isn’t in the water for more than four hours.
 If this happens, the tree can’t absorb water properly.
 A dry tree is a fire hazard.

 Permits must be bought before harvesting and are available for purchase from Nov.
-9, 2021, through Jan.
-8, 2022.
+10, 2021, through Jan.
+7, 2022.
 Cutting dates vary based on the harvest location.
-Permits must be purchased ahead of time on recreation.gov, or for Grand County, they can be purchased online or in-person (see details below).
+Permits must be purchased ahead of time on recreation.gov, or for Grand County, they can be purchased online or in person (see details below).

-The historic Christmas tree cutting location off of Boy Scout Road in the Red Feather Lakes area was impacted by the 2020 Cameron Peak Fire.
-This season, people can cut their own Christmas tree through much of the open portions of the Canyon Lakes Ranger District, instead of cutting in one designated area.
+The historic Christmas tree-cutting location off of Boy Scout Road in the Red Feather Lakes area was impacted by the 2020 Cameron Peak Fire.
+This season, people can cut their own Christmas tree through much of the Canyon Lakes Ranger District’s open portions instead of cutting in one designated area.
 Here is the map for cutting boundaries for the Canyon Lakes Ranger District.
+Purchase you permit online.

 Christmas tree cutting is allowed through much of the Sulphur Ranger District except closure areas, wilderness areas and the Fraser Experimental Forest.
 Here is the map for cutting boundaries for the Sulphur Ranger District.

-The Elk Creek cutting area will be staffed from Dec.
-4-12.
+The Elk Creek and Jim Creek cutting areas will be staffed from Dec.
+3-11.
 Permits will NOT be available onsite and must be purchased in advance.
 Entrance gates close at 2 p.m. and people are asked to exit the area before 4 p.m.
 Pets must be on a leash.
 Snowmobiles are prohibited during these dates but are allowed in much of the Sulphur Ranger District when the snow level is 6 inches or greater.

-Purchase your permit before your trip either online at recreation.gov/tree-permits/arp or in-person at these locations:
+Purchase your permit before your trip either online at recreation.gov/tree-permits/arp or in person (Grand County only) at these locations:

 - Country Ace Hardware, 627 W. Agate, Granby, CO 80446.